Financial Aid Procedures

 Students are urged to check regularly with the Office of Financial Aid about the status of their files.
 If FAFSA information conflicts with verification information submitted by students or parents, the award may change.
 In this event, Financial Aid will inform the student of the change in writing.

-All financial aid files must be complete by the last day of the published drop/add period in any semester.
-Students whose files are incomplete at that time may be removed from classes, may be required to immediately pay the full semester charges, or may be asked to drop their classes.
+All financial aid files must be completed by the last day of the published drop/add period in any semester.
+Students whose files are incomplete at that time may be removed from classes, may be required to immediately pay the full semester charges, or maybe asked to drop their classes.

 Federal financial aid regulations require students to make satisfactory academic progress towards their degree to remain eligible for financial aid.
 The financial aid programs affected by this policy include, but are not limited to:

 • Federal Pell Grant • Federal Direct Unsubsidized Loan

 • Federal Work-Study • Federal Direct Parent PLUS Loan